 - Energetic promoter of the teachings of the late Professor Edward Said

-- Charges that the U.S. military initiated a deliberate campaign of assassinating Iraqi intellectuals after the fall of Saddam Hussein
+- Charges that the U.S. and Israel initiated a deliberate campaign of assassinating Iraqi intellectuals after the fall of Saddam Hussein

 - Supported Yasser Arafat

 Rubin circulated a petition denouncing these alleged assassinations; among the more notable signatories were Noam Chomsky and Columbia University Profesor Joseph Massad.
 The “U.S. repression of academics,” Rubin wrote in the aforementioned article of September 2004, “was less about protecting academic freedom than a kind of American McCarthyism abroad.”
-Moreover, Rubin defended the curriculum of totalitarian Ba’athist propaganda that was proliferated by Iraqi “universities” back when Saddam Hussein was in control.
-Rubin’s take is this: “Yet despite the tyranny exercised over Iraqi society by Saddam Hussein, the university classroom was (some professors often claim) a relatively autonomous space for learning and instruction, where professors, lecturers and students could be openly critical.
-They could even criticise the government.”
+Moreover, Rubin defended the curriculum of totalitarian Ba’athist propaganda that had been dominant at Iraqi universities when Saddam Hussein was in power: “[D]espite the tyranny exercised over Iraqi society by Saddam Hussein, the university classroom was (some professors often claim) a relatively autonomous space for learning and instruction, where professors, lecturers and students could be openly critical.
+They could even criticize the government….”